uncefact/spec-untp/website/docs/specification/ConformityCredential.md

 Authorisations are endorsements or accreditations issued by a competent authority (such as a government agency or a national accreditation authority or a trusted global standards body) has issued to the conformity assessment body that is issuing this attestation.
 It provides trust that the certifier is properly accredited to issue certificates.

 * The `id` is a URI providing a unique ID of the endorsement / accreditation.
+* The `name` is the name of the accreditation.
 * `trustmark` is a base64 binary file that is typically shown on paper accreditations or endorsements.
 * The `issuingAuthority` object defines the identity details of the competent authority that issued the endorsement.
 For example, in Australia the accreditation authority for conformity test labs is [NATA](https://nata.com.au/).
-* `accreditationCertificate` is a link to the actual accreditation details.
+* `endorsementEvidence` is a link to the actual accreditation details.
 This link SHOULD point to a trusted source of evidence such as a web page on the accreditation authority site ([example](https://nata.com.au/accredited-organisation/sydney-steel-mill-laboratory-279-272/?highlight=infrabuild)) or a digital verifiable credential.

 It should be noted that this `authorisations` structure is part of the attestation issued by the conformity assessment body.
-As such it is only an unverified claim until confirmed via the `accreditationCertificate` link.
+As such it is only an unverified claim until confirmed via the `endorsementEvidence` link.

 ```json